 The influence of the characteristic of transfer points was tested in this experiment in two ways.
 On the one hand, we varied the number of transfer points (parameter ntp) and on the other hand, we compared two approaches for transfer point positioning (parameter ptp).
-A rising amount of transfer locations results in a higher amount of transport load transfers.
-The value increases by 2.8 % from ntp = 2 to ntp = 6.
-If there are many locations to transfer, the chance is rising that a transfer point can be visited with short detour by the vehicles to exchange a transport load.
-The positioning strategies for transfer points result in more transport load transfers for problem instances with central transfer point positioning (5.9 % for ptp = heterogeneous and 10.1 % for ptp = central).
+A rising amount of transfer locations results in a higher amount of transfer locations results in a higher amount of transfer, the chance is rising that a transfer point can be visited with short detour by the vehicles to exchange a transport load.
+The positioning strategies for transfer points result in more transport load transfers with central transfer point positioning (5.9 % for ptp = heterogeneous and 10.1 % for ptp = central).
 A central positioning raises the chance of visiting transfer locations with short detours.
-For example, by heterogeneous positioning, there are often transfer locations near the borders of the system their vehicles drive with a low chance.
+For example, by heterogenous positioning, there are often transfer locations near the borders of the system their vehicles drive with a low chance.
 Hence, these positions can mainly be visited at a high cost (for driving) for the vehicles.